 Hi I’m Priya!
-I’m always trying to escape the suburbs to find cool places, nice hotels, modern art, easy adventures and flower fields… I strongly believe that you can have authentic and awesome experiences when travelling with kids and don’t have to quit your job to see the world!
+I’m always trying to escape the suburbs to find cool places, nice hotels, modern art, easy adventures and flower fields… I strongly believe that you can have authentic and awesome experiences when traveling with kids and don’t have to quit your job to see the world!

 Expand your horizons, go outside your suburbs!
 Expose the kids to the world, and the world to them.

 I’m a suburban mom with a full-time job and lucky to have a family who shares a passion for travel.
 Outside Suburbia is a portal (and my passion project), where I share insight about our family trips and feature travel inspiration.
 We hope to inspire you to explore your suburbia and beyond and put those vacation days and school holidays to good use in creating memories with your loved ones.

 One thing is guaranteed, what you see here on Outside Suburbia is authentic travel experiences.
 We have busy lives and kids with busier schedules and travel during our breaks and holidays.
 We pay for most of our trips ourselves.
 While we typically don’t go on group media trips, we sometimes partner with destinations and hotels.
 I only share trips and experiences if it is something we truly enjoyed and are worth sharing.
 There will be no content or products recommended here that we don’t love.
 We have been traveling for 20 plus years (with kids), what started as a yearly travel journal turned into a personal blog and evolved into a family travel portal that inspires explorations and encourages discovery!

 You can find our story and an intro to our family here.

 I’m here to entertain, educate & engage!
 You can find us on Instagram, which still remains as my favorite social media and also on Pinterest , Twitter and Facebook.
 Stop by and say hello, I would love to meet you!